 The Puritans may have picked up their geula aspirations from their experience with Jews.
 Initially, they had no exposure to Jews and Judaism.
 Their native England expelled the Jews in 1290, only permitting them to return in 1657, after the pilgrims had left for the New World.
 When the pilgrims fled religious oppression in England, they arrived in Holland, where they encountered Jews for the first time.

 This contact undoubtedly made a deep impression.
 The Puritans held their prayer services in an Amsterdam synagogue before establishing their own church in Leyden.
 They stayed in Holland for ten years and one of their ministers, Henry Ainsworth, studied Jewish Biblical interpretation with the leading Dutch rabbis.

 Rabbi Avraham Arieh Trugman, director of Ohr Chadash, a Jewish outreach institute, believes that the Thanksgiving holiday is firmly rooted in Judaism.
-He explained to Breaking Israel News that “the act of thanksgiving expresses a major tenet of Jewish belief and practice.”
+He explained to Israel365 News that “the act of thanksgiving expresses a major tenet of Jewish belief and practice.”

 “The root of the word for Jew, ‘Yehudi’, derived from Judah’s name, is ‘to give thanks’,” said Rabbi Trugman, referring to the Biblical source.

 “Giving thanks is a major part of a Jew’s daily life,” said Rabbi Trugman, “But it isn’t a once a year thing.
 Modeh Ani (I thank you) is the first thing a Jew says when he wakes up, and the final section of our thrice-daily silent prayer entails giving thanks and praise.
 We also say one hundred blessings a day, and therefore express our thanks and praise literally all day long.”